liyuanhe211/LYH_DOI_Tools/README.md

 <p align="center"><kbd> <img src=https://user-images.githubusercontent.com/18537705/137510716-4964c0ae-d59b-49bc-91a5-52f1bf7ca905.png width=400 /></kbd> </p>

 ##
-### Adds a few buttons to apps.crossref.org/SimpleTextQuery
+### Adds a few buttons to apps.crossref.org/SimpleTextQuery for in-place cleanup
 <a name="5000"></a>
 Reference list copied from PDFs are usually quite messy.
 A few buttons were added to apps.crossref.org/SimpleTextQuery for in-place clean-up.
 Combined with other functions of this extension, it could be used to download the full reference list of a paper.